dy/image-equal/readme.md

 Property | Meaning
 ---|---
 `antialias` | Include antialias, by default `false`.
 `threshold` | Sensitivity to px difference, 0 - intolerant, 1 - not sensitive.
+By default `0.1`.
 `clip` | A sub-area to compare, rectangle `[left, top, width, height]`.

 ## See also